Mating and Life Cycle of a Painted Lady Butterfly

 On average, a female painted lady butterfly can lay anywhere from 200 to 500 eggs throughout her lifespan, which typically ranges from a few weeks to a couple of months.
 This means that while she may lay multiple eggs during a single egg-laying session, the number of eggs laid at one time is relatively small compared to some other butterfly species.

 After a female painted lady butterfly lays her eggs, it takes approximately 3 to 5 days for the eggs to hatch under optimal conditions.
-However, the exact time to hatch can vary depending on factors such as temperature, humidity, and the health of the eggs.
+The exact time to hatch can vary depending on factors such as temperature, humidity, and the health of the eggs.

 Stage Two: Painted Lady Caterpillars (Larvae)